JurgenBecker72/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 By building strong foundations (leakage-proof pipeline + CI/CD), we make the journey to full production deployment straightforward and low-risk.

 ---
+## Conclusion

+In this project, we deployed the ML-informed Logistic Regression — a hybrid development methodology that uses ML techniques during the feature engineering phase to discover which non-linear effects and feature interactions carry genuine predictive signal.
+Those discovered patterns were then encoded as explicit, fixed terms inside a production logistic regression, preserving full coefficient transparency and regulatory auditability.

+In principle, this approach gives us the best of both worlds: The feature engineering intelligence of ML combined with the regulatory defensibility of a traditional scorecard.
+The resulting model is static (every predictor carries a fixed, interpretable coefficient) and thus capable of withstanding regulatory review or legal challenge — a requirement that purely dynamic ML models cannot satisfy in most regulated lending environments.

+In practice, however, the richness we mined from the ML layer was significantly eroded when we moved into the logistic regression decision layer due to collinearity (substantial overlapping variance) between psychometric variables.
+This means that when we introduced the ML-derived interaction terms and non-linear composites alongside the main effects, the model became unstable.
+The only path to a stable model was to strip the feature set back to main effects, removing most of the engineered variables the ML phase had identified as predictive.
+Consequently, the richer representation of borrower behaviour was effectively lost in the translation to a stable LR.

+To address the trade-off between feature richness and model stability, in the final phase of the project we use the same dataset and ML-derived feature universe.
+We then apply various statistical transformations (e.g., centering and standardisation, residualisation, and binning) to the feature set before it enters the logistic regression.
+The goal of the fourth phase of the project is to explore how psychometric signals can be transformed into a regulator-ready decision layer while simultaneously maintaining feature richness associated with ML techniques.

+---

 ## What Gets Committed to Git